forselli-stratio/keos-fleet-test/README.md

     └── redis-values.yaml
 ```

-Changes made by the dev team to the `d1-apps` repository in the `main` branch will
+Changes made by the dev team to the `keos-apps` repository in the `main` branch will
 be automatically reconciled by the Flux controllers running in the staging cluster.

-Changes made by the dev team to the `d1-apps` repository in the `production` branch will
+Changes made by the dev team to the `keos-apps` repository in the `production` branch will
 be automatically reconciled by the Flux controllers running in the production cluster fleet.

 The dev team can make any changes inside the namespaces assigned by the platform team, but they